datatrans/docs.pci-proxy.com/get_started.md

 # Quick Start Guide

-Get ready to start collecting cardholder data and more.
+Get ready to start collecting cardholder data and more in five simple steps.

-The following sections describe how to use the PCI Proxy Sandbox in a few easy steps:

  ![](2016_12_06_14_24_41_Dokument3_Word.jpg)